 $108 Million Project

-Renowned architectural firm HOK Sport of Kansas City designed the baseball complex, which includes 8,000 stadium seats, 1,500 lawn seats, six luxury suites, Terrace seating on the third level behind home plate, and 500 seats in the Right Field Pavilion.
+Renowned architectural firm HOK Sport of Kansas City designed the baseball complex, which includes 8,000 stadium seats, 1,500 lawn seats, six luxury suites, Terrace seating on the third level behind home plate, and more than 300 seats in the Right Field Pavilion.

 Barton Malow, a national construction service company headquartered in Michigan with offices in Tempe, constructed the facility, which was completed in February 2009.Goodyear Ballpark is located on a 3-acre parcel south of Yuma Road and east of Estrella Parkway.